zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

       IEnumerable<Tuple< T1, T2>> index, string streamViewId = null);
 ```

-<a name="getvaluesinterpolatedwindow"></a>
+<a name="getvaluesinterpolatedinterval"></a>
-### `Window`
+### `Interval`

-Returns events at a evenly spaced intervals based on the specified start index, end index, and count.
+Returns events at evenly spaced intervals based on the specified start index, end index, and count.
 If no stored event exists at an index interval, the stream’s read characteristics determine how the returned event is calculated.

 **Request**